ccummings/canjs-contacts-tutorial/part1/part1.md

-This is part one of the three part tutorial that will teach you how to build a fully functional contacts manager application in JavaScript using CanJS and jQuery.
+This is part one of a three part tutorial that will teach you how to build a contacts manager application in JavaScript using CanJS and jQuery.
 When you're done with this tutorial, you'll have all you need to build your own JavaScript applications using CanJS.

 ## Choosing the Right Tool

 Building a JavaScript application without the right tools is difficult.
-While jQuery is great at what it does, a DOM manipulation library doesn't provide any infrastructure for building apps.
+While jQuery is great at what it does, a DOM manipulation library doesn't provide any infrastructure for building applications.
 This is why you need to use a library like CanJS.

 CanJS is a lightweight MVC library that gives you the tools you need to build JavaScript apps.
 It provides all the structure of the MVC (Model-View-Control) pattern, templates with live binding, routing support and is [memory safe](http://bitovi.com/blog/2012/04/zombie-apocolypse.html).
-It supports jQuery, Zepto, Mootools, YUI and Dojo and has a rich set of extensions and plugins.
+It supports jQuery, Zepto, Mootools, YUI, Dojo and has a rich set of extensions and plugins.

 In part one you will:

-- Create a Control and a View (client-side template) to display a list of contacts
+- Create a Control and a View (client-side template) to display contacts
-- Represent data in an application using Models
+- Represent data using Models
 - Simulate ajax responses using the fixtures plugin

 Excited?
 You should be.
 Now let's get coding.

 ## Setting Up Your Folders and HTML

 You'll need to create a folder for your application.
-Inside this folder you need four subfolders: css, js, views and img.
+Inside this folder you need four sub folders: css, js, views and img.
 Your folder structure should look like this when you're done:

 - contacts_manager
 	- css
 	- js
+	- views
 	- img

-We'll start with the following HTML.
 Save this as `index.html`:

 ```html
 <!doctype html>